 To avoid disappointment, read our section below about choosing the right size and weight.

 The YnM for Children

 YnM has a special line of smaller-sized blankets for children.
-Children’s blankets are available in 5-, 7-, and 10-pound weights.
+Children’s weighted blankets are available in 5-, 7-, and 10-pound weights.
 The 5-pound blanket measures 36″ x 48″, and the 7- and 10-pound blankets measure 41″ x 60″.
 To get a good fit for your child, see our section on choosing the right size and weight.

 When it comes to color and pattern options for kids, there is some variety, but the selection isn’t great.
 To date, options for the weighted inner blanket include a basic solid dark gray and several prints.

 Keep in mind, though, there is a rather large selection of cotton and minky duvet covers designed specifically for YnM’s smaller-sized children’s blankets.
 If you’re trying to match your child’s bedroom decor, you can search through the available covers for something suitable.